hamedasgari20/python-books/architecture-patterns-python/notes.md

 The following notes we might have taken while having a conversation with our domain experts about allocation.

 1- A product is identified by a SKU, pronounced “skew,” which is short for stock-keeping unit.
 Customers place orders.
-An order is identified by an order reference and compri‐ ses multiple order lines, where each line has a SKU and a quantity.
+An order is identified by an order reference and comprises multiple order lines, where each line has a SKU and a quantity.
 For example: _10 units of RED-CHAIR_

 2- The purchasing department orders small batches of stock.
 A batch of stock has a unique ID called a reference, a SKU, and a quantity.